leon4rd/test/README.md

-## What’s the longest word in the dictionary?
-Smiles.
-Because there’s a mile between the two S’s.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.